tardate/LittleArduinoProjects/playground/LEDCubes/Mini4/README.md

 So I do this with software - shift out a full 24-bits worth of 0s to get the 595s to a "known state".

-### Choosing Resistor values for the LED Column Anodes
+### Choosing current-limiting Resistor values for the LEDs

-With a 5V supply and blue LEDs for a froward voltage of 3.0-3.2V, we'll drop about 2V max across the resistor.
+With a 5V supply and blue LEDs for a forward voltage of 3.0-3.2V, we'll drop about 2V max across the resistor.
 Aiming for 10mA LED current, that means a current limiting resistor of about [200Ω](http://www.wolframalpha.com/input/?i=2V%2F10mA).

 The "utility" LEDs will however be a selection of red, green and yellow all with a forward voltage around 2V.